-This Knife is said to be comfortable to use as it features a primitive looking handle made of Polyoxymethylene from black wood.
-It comes with an ergonomic handle somehow curvy providing a soft grip to handle and guarantees a level of safety.
+This Knife is said to be comfortable to use as it features a primitive-looking handle made of Polyoxymethylene from black wood.
+It comes with an ergonomic handle somehow curvy providing a soft grip top handle and guarantees a level of safety.
 The knife-like many others come with a full tang that runs through its entire length.

-The full tang on the handle provide the needed robustness and contributes to its durability.
+The full tang on the handle provides the needed robustness and contributes to its durability.
 The handle features three rivets joining the handle at both sides to improve the Knife’s durability.

-Furthermore, the knife comes with a premium looking alloyed steel blade, giving it the required quality of resistant to stains, wears, and confers on it an easy to clean feature.
+Furthermore, the knife comes with a premium-looking alloyed steel blade, giving it the required quality of resistance to stains, wear, and confers on it an easy-to-clean feature.

 It is shaped in such a way as to have a pointed top tip on its downside.
-Embedded on the knife are hollow-like grafts that reduce friction and prevents your food from sticking on the Knife surface.
+Embedded on the knife are hollow-like grafts that reduce friction and prevent your food from sticking on the Knife’s surface.

-Also, the classic Ikon santoku knife features two bolsters.
+Also, the classic Ikon Santoku knife features two bolsters.
 The bolster between the blade steel and handle helps in protecting fingers from sharp ridges.
-Another bolster which exists at the handle cap is meant for counterbalancing.
+Another bolster that exists at the handle cap is meant for counterbalancing.

 Best Chef Knives – Santoku vs Chef Knife